openplannerteam/itinero-transit/articles/CSA.md

 - Earliest Arrival Scan (EAS)
 - Latest Arrival Scan (LAS)
 - Profile Connection Scan (PCS)
+- Extension with trips
+- Extension with walks

 We will give a small overview of these algorithms here.
 A reader interested in all the details, is refered to [the paper](CSA.pdf).